feelixe/clyve/packages/clyve/README.md

 - 💸 Low cost.
 - 👨‍💻 Simple and developer friendly client.
 - 📠 No code generation or build step.
-- 📦 No third-party dependencies (relies on AWS SDK as a peer dependency).
+- 📦 No third-party dependencies.
 - 🔐 Fully type-safe with strong TypeScript support.

 ## Notes